hdgarrood/redmine_release_notes/README.md

 * enable the module
 * enable the release notes custom fields for the project
 * enable the release notes custom fields for the appropriate trackers

-## Features

-* Create/edit/update/delete release notes per issue.
-This is done from the issue's "show" page (ie, what you go to after entering its ID in the search box).
-A new section should appear below the issue's description, showing the release notes, and giving links to add/edit/delete
-* Show a list of versions with release notes completion per version.
-This is based on the Roadmap page, and can be accessed by clicking on the Release notes tab on the project menu.
-* Generate release notes per version.
-This can be done from the above page.

-### Planned features

-* Generated release notes in different formats:
-  * HTML
-  * Textile
-  * Markdown
-  * And more... (maybe)